redis/librdb/README.md

 ## Current status
 The project is currently in its early phase and is considered to be a draft.
-At present, the parser is only capable of handling string and list data types.
+At present, the parser is only capable of handling STRING, LIST, HASH and SET data types.
 We are actively seeking feedback on the design, API, and implementation to refine the project before proceeding with further development.
 Community contributions are welcome, yet please note that the codebase is still undergoing significant changes and may evolve in the future.

 ## Getting Started
 If you just wish to get a basic understanding of the library's functionality, without running tests (To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand):

-    % make lib example
+    % make all example

 To build and run tests, you need to have cmocka unit testing framework installed and then:

-    % make
+    % make all test

-Run CLI extension of this library and parse RDB file to json (might need `export LD_LIBRARY_PATH=./lib` beforehand):
+Run CLI extension of this library and parse RDB file to json (Requires `make install`):

-    % ./bin/rdb-cli ./test/dumps/multiple_lists_strings.rdb json
+    % rdb-cli ./test/dumps/multiple_lists_strings.rdb json

 Run CLI extension to generate RESP commands

-    % ./bin/rdb-cli ./test/dumps/multiple_lists_strings.rdb resp
+    % rdb-cli ./test/dumps/multiple_lists_strings.rdb resp
     *3
     $5
     RPUSH
     $6
     ...

-Run against Redis server, say, on address 127.0.0.1:6379, and upload RDB file:
+Run against live Redis server, say, on address 127.0.0.1:6379, and upload RDB file:

-    % ./bin/rdb-cli ./test/dumps/multiple_lists_strings.rdb redis -h 127.0.0.1 -p 6379
+    % rdb-cli ./test/dumps/multiple_lists_strings.rdb redis -h 127.0.0.1 -p 6379

 (rdb-cli usage available [here](#rdb-cli usage).)